EasyG0ing1/BlockNot/README.md

 ## Examples

-There are currently three examples in the library.
+There are currently four examples in the library.

 #### BlockNotBlink
 This sketch does the same thing as the famous blink sketch, only it does it with BlockNot elegance and style.